hadwi537/UniGuideOnline/README.md

 #### Scraper setup

-First create an ECR repository from the console https://us-east-1.console.aws.amazon.com/ecr/ and name it scraper-2.
-To create the image use `docker build -t scraper .` from the scraper directory.
+First create an ECR repository from the console https://us-east-1.console.aws.amazon.com/ecr/ and name it 'scraper-2'.
+To create the image use 'docker build -t scraper' . from the scraper directory.

 Then, navigate to the lambda function console and create a lambda function in the usual way.
 Except, in this case, choose the base image as the image residing in the ECR repository.
+Then execute the following commands.

-Then login through docker using `docker login -u AWS -p \$(aws ecr get-login-password --region us-east-1) 426627924972.dkr.ecr.us-east-1.amazonaws.com`, tag the image with `docker tag scraper:latest 426627924972.dkr.ecr.us-east-1.amazonaws.com/scraper-2` and push it to ECR using `docker push 426627924972.dkr.ecr.us-east-1.amazonaws.com/scraper-2`.
+* 'docker login -u AWS -p \$(aws ecr get-login-password --region us-east-1) 426627924972.dkr.ecr.us-east-1.amazonaws.com' to login through docker.
+* 'docker tag scraper:latest 426627924972.dkr.ecr.us-east-1.amazonaws.com/scraper-2' to tag the image.
+* 'docker push 426627924972.dkr.ecr.us-east-1.amazonaws.com/scraper-2' to push to ECR

-The create a Lambda function in the usual way from the console except that we select the `Container image` option and select the uploaded image using its image URI.
-For example `426627924972.dkr.ecr.us-east-1.amazonaws.com/scraper-2:latest` as it will always be the latest.
+Then create a Lambda function in the usual way from the console except that we select the 'Container image' option and select the uploaded image using its image URI.
+For example '426627924972.dkr.ecr.us-east-1.amazonaws.com/scraper-2:latest'.
 ### Development & Deployment

 As stated earlier, the DynamoDB requires no further modification.
 Unless, a more compute intensive option is desired.